-Cumberland City Council undertook early engagement to inform the development of the Walking and Cycling Strategy, where we heard from our community about their concerns and ideas for walking and cycling.
+Cumberland City Council undertook early engagement and consultation on the draft strategy to inform the development of the Walking and Cycling Strategy, where we heard from our community about their concerns and ideas for walking and cycling.

-Key findings from our engagement are:
+Key findings from our engagement and consultation are:

 - There is a lack of interesting walking and cycling options in the Cumberland area. - Many streets don't have footpaths or the paths that are there are unkept or broken.
-These are not suitable for those with prams or who are less mobile. - Local streets are not a pleasant walking environment due to traffic, noise, fumes and poor paths.
+These are not suitable for those with prams or who are less mobile. - Local streets are not a pleasant walking environment due to traffic, noise, fumes and poor paths. - Safe and secure, free or low cost parking for bicycles at shops, parks and public transport hubs should be provided.

-- Safe and secure, free or low cost parking for bicycles at shops, parks and public transport hubs should be provided. - More maps for the public indicating current paths available in the community should be provided. - There is a lack of tree cover / shade. - There is a lack of pedestrian / cycle connectivity. - There are lots of new apartments being built but no walking and cycling facilities to go along with them.
-Children can't cycle safely on the road or in a park. - The major concerns that impact the decision of a parent or guardian to allow children to engage with walking and cycling are an absence of street crossings and unsafe paths and roads. - Parents and guardians would like to encourage children to walk and cycle by asking their child's school to take part in Walk Safely to School Day and Ride2School Day and by having safer conditions for children.
+- More maps for the public indicating current paths available in the community should be provided. - There is a lack of tree cover / shade. - There is a lack of pedestrian / cycle connectivity. - There are lots of new apartments being built but no walking and cycling facilities to go along with them.
+Children can't cycle safely on the road or in a park. - The major concerns that impact the decision of a parent or guardian to allow children to engage with walking and cycling are an absence of street crossings and unsafe paths and roads. - Parents and guardians would like to encourage children to walk and cycle by asking their child's school to take part in Walk Safely to School Day and Ride2School Day and by having safer conditions for children. - Ensure the proposed walking and cycling network integrates with the walking and cycling networks of adjoining local government areas. - End of trip facilities and connection with public transport should be provided. - Public bike storage and bike repair stations should be provided.